Blackshear vs Sanchez: East Austin School Zone Comparison

 Blackshear: What Buyers Should Know

-Blackshear serves 214 students in PK through 5th as part of Austin ISD.
-The campus earned a C rating (71/100) from TEA in 2025, with 0 of 7 earned for distinctions.
+Blackshear serves 204 students in PK through 5th as part of Austin ISD.
+The campus earned a C rating from TEA in 2025.
 The median home price in the zone sits around $800,000, and the feeder pattern leads to Martin MS and Travis HS.
 For buyers considering this zone, the combination of school performance, price point, and neighborhood character all factor into the decision.

 The Austin ISD reputation gives this campus a foundation that extends beyond any single year’s TEA results.
 District wide resources, consistent leadership, and community engagement all contribute to the educational experience students receive on this campus.